Skip to main content

 "Employee" means every person in the service of an employer under any appointment or contract of hire or apprenticeship, express or implied, oral or written, whether lawfully or unlawfully employed, and includes: (a) Aliens and minors. (b) All elected and appointed paid public officers.

-What does California Labor Code §3351 actually do for undocumented workers?
+What does Labor Code 3351 do for undocumented workers?

-Section 3351 works alongside the section 3600 no-fault rule: once the injury is industrial and the worker is an employee, coverage attaches regardless of status.
+Labor Code 3351 works alongside the Labor Code 3600 no-fault rule.
+Once the injury is industrial and the worker is an employee, coverage attaches regardless of immigration status.

-What benefits is an undocumented California injured worker entitled to under §3351?
+What benefits does an undocumented California worker receive?

-An undocumented California injured worker is entitled to medical care, temporary disability, permanent disability, and the retraining voucher, the full benefit stack.
+Under Labor Code 3351, an undocumented injured worker receives the full benefit stack: medical care, temporary disability, permanent disability, and the SJDB retraining voucher, the same as any documented employee.

 Injured at work?
 Call (661) 273-1780